There’s no doubt that childhood obesity has put the spotlight on the National School Lunch Program.

-1. Schools have to meet nutrition standards: In 1996, legislation was passed mandating schools to provide meals that contain 1/3rd the Recommended Daily Allowances for key nutrients including calories, protein, calcium, iron and vitamins A and C. The nutrition standards also limits total fat (30% of calories or less) and saturated fat (10% of calories or less).
-Schools are encouraged, but not required, to reduce levels of cholesterol and sodium and increase the amounts of whole grains, fruits, vegetables and dietary fiber.
+1. Schools have to meet nutrition standards: In 1996, legislation was passed mandating schools to provide meals that contain 1/3rd the Recommended Daily Allowances for key nutrients including calories, protein, calcium, iron and vitamins A and C. The nutrition standards also limit total fat (30% of calories or less) and saturated fat (10% of calories or less).
+Schools are encouraged, but not required, to reduce levels of cholesterol and sodium and increase the amounts of whole grains, fruits, vegetables, and dietary fiber.

 Everyone agrees that these standards need to be revised as they are still based on the 1995 Dietary Guidelines.
 The Institute of Medicine has developed recommendations to update the nutrition standards to reflect recent dietary guidelines.
 Those changes should be coming soon.

-2. Money is tight: Most parents don’t realize that Food Service Directors, like CEOs, are running a million dollar business.
+2. Money is tight: Most parents don’t realize that Food Service Directors, like CEOs, are running a million-dollar business.
 If the district has 20, 50, or 100 schools, that means operating that many cafeterias.
 Their job is to provide low cost, nutritious meals to school-aged kids.

-“I have $1.68 to spend on each meal,” says Wanda Grant, dietitian and Director of Food Services for Palm Springs Unified School District.
+“I have $1.68 to spend on each meal,” says Wanda Grant, dietitian, and Director of Food Services for Palm Springs Unified School District.
 “Fresh fruits and vegetables are hard on the budget but I find ways to include them”

-Cindy Hobbs, Executive Director of Child Nutrition Services for Charlotte Mecklenburg county schools in North Carolina, runs 170 schools and serves 130,000 daily meals.
+Cindy Hobbs, Executive Director of Child Nutrition Services for Charlotte Mecklenburg County schools in North Carolina, runs 170 schools and serves 130,000 daily meals.
 While the government pays for half of her budget, the other half comes from items sold a la carte.

-“Unfortunately, many items like fruits and vegetables are not kids favorites (don’t sell),” she says.
+“Unfortunately, many items like fruits and vegetables are not kids’ favorites (don’t sell),” she says.
 “But when possible we try to improve the nutrition of all the (snack) foods we offer by using whole wheat flour and lowering the fat.”

 3. Not every food is what it appears to be: Food Service Directors often receive parental complaints about the junk they serve.
 Yet in order to meet the nutrition standards, and please kids, they need to be creative.
-That means the pizza is made with whole grains and reduced fat cheese.
+That means the pizza is made with whole grains and reduced-fat cheese.
 Grant says that she strives to make half of the grains she serves to her students whole grains, which is consistent with current dietary guidelines.

 The quality of meals has improved drastically from 20 years ago when fried chicken was the best seller with French fries not far behind.
 Hobbs has been active in changing how food is prepared in schools.